 Patricia (Patty) Bourne is a veteran music educator, having taught all grades, P-graduate level, in four states.
 Currently, Bourne is Coordinator of Music Education at Western Washington University, in Bellingham, WA.
 Patty maintains an active schedule as workshop clinician, presenting to pre-service, novice, and experienced music educators on a variety of topics.
 She is guest conductor at regional and all-state choruses in multiple states as well as adjudicator for secondary vocal solo and ensembles throughout the Northwest region.

 A native of Kentucky, Bourne received degrees from Murray State University (BME), the University of Oklahoma (MME), and Arizona State University (Ed.D.).
 Patty is on the teaching and administrative staff for World Music Drumming and is the author of two texts: “Inside the Music Classroom: Teaching the Art with Heart” and “Inside the Elementary Chorus: Instructional Techniques for the Non-Select Children’s Chorus”.
 She was selected as the Washington Music Educator of the Year and is an inductee of the Washington Music Educators Hall of Fame.
-Recently, Patty received the Excellence in Teaching award from Western Washington University, and has been identified and selected as a Master Teacher by the Conn-Selmer Corporation and assumes leadership and administrative roles of Music Workshops, Ltd.
+Recently, Patty received the Excellence in Teaching award from Western Washington University, and has been identified and selected as a Master Teacher by the Conn-Selmer Corporation.
+Patty, and husband Tom, have now assumed leadership and administrative roles for the World Music Drumming professional development workshops.

 Contact Patty at email@example.com